dannyvassallo/sernjs/README.md

   model:create           Generates a model and its migration.
 Aliases: model:generate seed:create            Generates a new seed file.
 Aliases: seed:generate version                Prints the version number.
 Aliases: v

-Available manuals
-  help:db:migrate             The documentation for "sequelize db:migrate".
-  help:db:migrate:old_schema  The documentation for "sequelize db:migrate:old_schema".
-  help:db:migrate:undo        The documentation for "sequelize db:migrate:undo".
-  help:db:migrate:undo:all    The documentation for "sequelize db:migrate:undo:all".
-  help:db:seed                The documentation for "sequelize db:seed".
-  help:db:seed:undo           The documentation for "sequelize db:seed:undo".
-  help:db:seed:undo:all       The documentation for "sequelize db:seed:undo:all".
-  help:init                   The documentation for "sequelize init". help:init:config            The documentation for "sequelize init:config". help:init:migrations        The documentation for "sequelize init:migrations". help:init:models            The documentation for "sequelize init:models". help:init:seeders           The documentation for "sequelize init:seeders". help:migration:create       The documentation for "sequelize migration:create".
-  help:model:create           The documentation for "sequelize model:create".
-  help:seed:create            The documentation for "sequelize seed:create".
-  help:version                The documentation for "sequelize version".
 ```

 ###Cool Tip